 When Jonathan assured him that he would, Roderick relaxed.
 He armed himself with a revolver and headed for the door.

-Roderick paused to write up the calling card; he had stationary on the credenza by the door.
+Roderick paused to write up a brief introduction on the back of his card; he had stationary on the credenza by the door.
 He pressed the card into Jonathan’s hand.

-“I’ve introduced you by your pseudonym,” he said, meaning that he’d written Mr. O on the card.
+“I’ve introduced you as Mr. O,” he said.

 “Wait, where are you headed?
 You’re not coming with me?”
 Jonathan asked.